 We can define unstructured data as information that does not fit nicely into an Excel sheet's rows and columns, like documents and imaging data, says Cheryl Petersilge, MD, CEO of Vidagos Enterprise Imaging.
 "And we have lots of it.
 DICOM, radiology, audio files, videos, photographs.
-Making decisions with a gap in data is something our patients wouldn't want to know," she says.1
+Making decisions with a gap in data is something our patients wouldn't want to know," she says.

-Going a step further, Frost and Sullivan contends that 75 to 80 percent of patient data is unstructured or semi-structured and lost in silos.2 And at least 66 percent of that data is unavailable to clinicians when making patient care decisions, reports HIMSS, adding that most healthcare leaders say managing unstructured data is key to improving interoperability.3
+Going a step further, Frost and Sullivan contends that more than 75 percent of patient data is unstructured or semi-structured and lost in silos.
+And more than 60 percent of health systems do not have unstructured documents and medical images available when making patient care decisions, reports HIMSS, adding that most healthcare leaders say managing unstructured data is key to improving interoperability.

-For Alan, that means his hospital must find a way to take his unstructured data - the DVD with the X-rays and the faxed doctor's notes - and make it accessible via the EMR.
+For Alan, that means his hospital must find a way to take his unstructured data - the DVD with the X-rays and the faxed doctor's notes - and make it accessible via the EHR.
 In other words, build a system that includes unstructured data and provides medical staff with the information they need to make the best, most-informed decisions.
 Access to that information should be easy and intuitive, as well.